ROpdam/docker-dash-example/README.md

 ```

 ### Run locally
-To run the image locally change
+To run the image locally change the last line in the Dockerfile from
 ```
 CMD gunicorn --bind 0.0.0.0:$PORT --chdir app/ app:server
 ```